FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/faq.md

 doesn't.

 A (with networking): In one terminal, start your QEMU instance with `fx qemu -N`.
-Next, on another terminal, type in `fx test scenic_tests`.
+Next, on another terminal, type in `fx test escher_tests`.

-This invocation runs all the test executables in the `scenic_tests` package.
+This invocation runs all the test executables in the `escher_tests` package.

 A (no networking): Start a QEMU instance (`fx qemu`), and then *manually* invoke the `runtests` command.

-In the QEMU shell, type in `run-test-component scenic_tests`.
+In the QEMU shell, type in `run-test-component escher_tests`.
 The argument is a specific directory containing the test executables.

 Note Well!
 Without networking, the files are loaded into the QEMU instance at